-In the past, the Automotive Refinishing National Qualifiers took place at the prestigious Nationwide Technical Training & Professional Development Academy in Goole.
+The Automotive Body Repair National Qualifiers takes place at the prestigious FMG Services Technical Training & Professional Development Academy in Goole.

-The competitors would rotate around the five tasks over a full day of competition.
+The competitors rotate around the five tasks below over a full day of competition.

-Task duration varied according to the complexity of the task, during which time competitors were required to apply industry recognised techniques and procedures to repair damaged panels and catty out body repair techniques i.e Various types of automotive welding and bonding techniques.
+Task duration varies according to the complexity of the task, during which time they will be required to apply industry recognised techniques and procedures to repair damaged panels and catty out body repair techniques i.e Various types of automotive welding and bonding techniques.

-The competitors would have needed to show knowledge of the processes and equipment used for these operations.
+The competitors will need to show knowledge of the processes and equipment used for these operations.

-National Qualifiers (Online) What to expect:
+National Qualifiers (Digital) What to expect:

-The Automotive Body Repair Online National Qualifiers takes place remotely in the form of online/virtual tests.
+The Automotive Body Repair Digital National Qualifiers takes place remotely in the form of online/virtual tests.

-You will be emailed a link and given a specific time to complete your online/virtual competition.
+You will be emailed a link and given a specific time to complete your digital online/virtual competition.